Arpit9110/SY0_701/Domain 1.md

 It involves the hardware and software component that protect a system against cyberattacks.
 Example Firewall(both physical and software), IDS(Intrusion Detection System), IPS (Intrusion prevention system) etc.

 ### Managerial Controls
-It is also refered to as administrative controls.
-It involves stratagic planning and governance side of security.
+It is also referred to as administrative controls.
+It involves strategic planning and governance side of security.

 ### Operational Controls
 The process and measure that are designed to protect data and information on day-to-day basis.
 It more like daily measures takes to protect the data from malicious actors.
 It governs Internal process and human actions.

 ### Physical Controls
-It concerns with the physical aspect of the security like physical access to the server, unauthorized access to the physical hardware, Vandalism of the server, fire protection, Disaster protection, Power outrage etc. This can be done by allotting security guards, implementating access control, Fire safety equipment, Having Boundaries and reinforcing it with barb-wires, implementing Earthquake protection measures.
+It concerns with the physical aspect of the security like physical access to the server, unauthorized access to the physical hardware, Vandalism of the server, fire protection, Disaster protection, Power outrage etc. This can be done by allotting security guards, implementing access control, Fire safety equipment, Having Boundaries and reinforcing it with barb-wires, implementing Earthquake protection measures.

 ## 6 Basic Types of Security Control

 ### Preventive Controls.
-Proactive measure implemented to thow away the potential security threats or breaches.
+Proactive measure implemented to throw away the potential security threats or breaches.

 ### Deterrent controls.
 Discourage potential attackers by making the effort seen less appealing and more challenging.